 Finally, in order to take advantage of the PSLF for law enforcement, you must make 120 qualifying student loan payments.
-That means that even if you’re working full-time for a qualified employer and plan to take advantage of PSLF, you are still responsible for paying back your student loans for ten years.
+That means that even if you’re working full-time for a qualified employer and plan to take advantage of PSLF, you are still responsible for paying back your student loans for 10 years.

-The one bright side here is that the 120 monthly payments you are responsible before you can qualify for PSLF can be on any valid federal loan repayment plan.
+The one bright side here is that the 120 monthly payments you are responsible for before you can qualify for PSLF can be on any valid federal loan repayment plan.
 This means that you may be able to choose a plan that keeps your monthly payments relatively low until your 120 payments are complete.

 Perkins Loan Forgiveness for Police Officers

-Perkins Loans, which were offered until September 2017, may also eligible for forgiveness if you consolidate them into a Direct Consolidation Loan.
+Perkins Loans, which were offered until September 2017, may also be eligible for forgiveness if you consolidate them into a Direct Consolidation Loan.
 Perkins Loans were administered and distributed by your college, which often means that borrowers end up paying one student loan payment to the federal government and one to their alma mater.
-Under the Perkins Loan program , certain employment such as law enforcement officers and teachers may qualify for a full or partial Perkins Loan cancellation.
+Under the Perkins Loan program , certain employment such as law enforcement and teaching may qualify for a full or partial Perkins Loan cancellation.